 The PhD candidate in Chemical and Biomolecular Engineering at Rice University must:

-- Satisfactorily complete 24 semester hours of advanced course work including both general and specialized topics (subject to departmental approval, the number of courses required can be reduced for students already having an MS degree in chemical engineering)
+- Satisfactorily complete 24 semester hours of advanced course work including both general and specialized topics.
+Subject to departmental approval, the number of required core courses can be reduced for students already having an MS degree in chemical engineering.
+Students must provide documentation that their Master's coursework is substantially equivalent to Rice engineering.courses.

 - Prepare and present a thesis proposal